todorpopov/logistics-company/README.md

      - `repository/`: Contains repository interfaces for database access.
      - `service/`: Contains service classes that implement business logic.
      - `util/`: Contains utility classes for common functionalities like validation and DTO mappings.
+   - `src/main/resources/`: Application configuration and static assets.
+     - `application.properties`: Database and application configuration.
+     - `data.sql`: Seed data for local development.

+## Authentication and Authorization
+- The backend issues JWTs for authenticated users.
+- Role-based access is enforced via the `AuthGuard` annotation and request interceptors.
+- The frontend stores auth state in `AuthContext` and protects routes using `ProtectedRoute`.

 ## Database
 The application uses PostgreSQL as its database.